 Here we are again.
-Although we can all sit next to each other on the bus, use the same bathroom, and drink from the same water coolers, we still see very explicit reminders that racism continues to be a significant issue in America - torch waving, violent protests and unarmed black men shot by police.
+Although we can all sit next to each other on the bus, use the same bathroom, and drink from the same water coolers, very explicit reminders torch waving, violent protests and unarmed black men shot by police) prove that racism continues to be a significant issue in America.

 Despite civil rights laws in this country, how much has really changed?
 I’m not suggesting that the previous hundred years have been fraught with stagnation.
 The country took a great leap forward from 1868-1870 and again made significant strides in 1964.
 Both politicians and civilians have made even further steps in the past fifty years.

 While racism has ‘diluted’ somewhat with each passing generation, it should be obvious that blacks are still being treated differently than their white peers.
 How most people see race in the United States depends a lot on their personal background.
 People learn to be what their society, their culture, and their upbringing teach them.
 Everything we’re exposed to gives us messages about ‘good’ and ‘bad’.